grantcarthew/notes/Prompts/perspective-analyst.md

 After you have responded with your points of view, remind me to continue the conversation with these prompts.
 Please respond with these prompts so I can copy and paste them:

-- Create a persona for each perspective.
+- Create a persona for each perspective
-- Build a committee of those people.
+- Build a committee of those people
-- The defined committee will debate the topic.
+- The defined committee will debate the topic